JasonMina/timing_is_everything/index.md

 For the causal analysis, the key variables of interest are Release Month, Movie box office revenue, votes_number, and RATING.
 Other variables like Release Year, Movie genres, Movie runtime, and Movie countries could be important as confounders or control variables.

-We will start by preprocessing the data, including dealing with missing values, and then proceed to create a causal graph.
+We will start by creating a causal graph.
 This graph will illustrate the assumed causal relationships between the release month and the movie's success/popularity, as well as other relevant variables.
 We'll then use propensity score matching and sensitivity analysis to draw conclusions.

-Let's begin by preprocessing the data. ​​
-The dataset has a significant number of missing values in several key columns:

-Movie box office revenue: 32,462 missing values
-Movie genres: 321 missing values
-Movie runtime: 4,778 missing values
-Movie countries: 2,019 missing values
-Since our analysis focuses on the impact of the release month on a movie's success and popularity, as indicated by box office revenues, number of votes, and ratings, we need to handle these missing values carefully.

-Box Office Revenue: This is a crucial variable for our analysis.
-Given the large number of missing values, we need to decide whether to impute these values, use only the subset of data with non-missing revenues, or focus our analysis on the other outcome variables (votes and ratings) where data is more complete.

 Movie Genres, Runtime, and Countries: These could act as important control variables in our analysis.
 We might impute missing values or use only complete cases, depending on the distribution and nature of these missing values.

-Let's first assess the proportion of missing data in Movie box office revenue and then decide on the appropriate course of action.

-Approximately 82.21% of the data in the 'Movie box office revenue' column is missing.
-This is a substantial portion, making it challenging to impute the values accurately or use this variable as a primary outcome in our analysis.

-For Causal Analysis, we will focus on the other outcome variables (number of votes and ratings), which have complete data.
-This approach would limit our ability to measure financial success but would still allow us to analyze popularity and critical reception.
+For Causal Analysis we will focus on the number of votes and ratings, which have complete data.

-Handling Missing Values: For columns like 'Movie genres', 'Movie runtime', and 'Movie countries'

-Movie Genres: We can fill missing values with 'Unknown Genre' to preserve the integrity of genre-specific analysis.

-Movie Runtime: We can impute missing values with the median runtime of 95 minutes.

-Movie Countries: We can fill missing values with 'Unknown Country'.

 A causal graph is a visual representation of the assumed causal relationships between variables.
 In our case, it will depict how the release month might influence a movie's number of votes and ratings, while also showing the potential influence of other variables like genre, runtime, and release year.

-I'll create a basic causal graph based on common assumptions in film analytics:
+We'll create a basic causal graph based on common assumptions in film analytics:

 The release month (Release Month) may directly affect the number of votes (votes_number) and ratings (RATING).